dylancabral/mc-exercise/FUBAR.md

 ## If you want to buy a car in 2022.
 Just don't

 ## This lab is absolutely ridiculous and I am now an expert at Markdown

+## I just want to rock to trivium in two week.
+It needs to hurry up already!!!